 DON'T spray the hot glass with any liquids.
 If you're going to use a spray cleaner, make sure the glass is cool to the touch.
 Thermal shock can cause lower-quality wood stove glass doors to crack.

-DON'T try to clean the glass of your wood stove while a fire is burning (duh).
+DON'T try to clean your glass of your wood stove while a fire is burning (duh).
 While yes, it is easier to clean a wood stove when it's warm, that doesn't mean you should be lighting a fire and cleaning with the fire roaring.
 You're going to get burned, and your stove will get dirty again right away.

 DON'T try to scrape soot and debris off with anything metal.
-If you're thinking about using a razor or a scraper to clean the glass, don't.
+If you're thinking about using a razor or a scraper to clean glass, don't.
 While these things may be effective at removing soot and debris, you're also going to scratch up the door of your wood stove in the process.

 DON'T use any cleaners other than what is meant to be used on hot surfaces, and preferably only use cleaners that are specifically designed for use on wood stove glass.
 Other cleaners may react badly to heat and leave a residue, or worse, create a fire hazard.

 Keeping a wood stove clean can be a little tricky.
-With these tips, you'll be able to clean the glass of your wood stove without any issues.
+With these tips, you'll be able to clean glass of your wood stove without any issues.

 Remember, only use light abrasives, like paper dipped in ash, and never use anything metal that could scratch the glass.
 Only use cleaners that are designed to withstand high heat and won't create a residue or a fire hazard.
 Also, stay safe.
 If you play with fire, you're bound to get burned.
 Practice good habits when using and cleaning your wood stove.